chickennuggey/Spectra-Simulations/XANES/code/README.md

 ## job

-Function: used to run scf or xanes calculations with higher performance
+**Function**: used to run scf or xanes calculations with higher performance

 Instructions:
 1. Adjust the input arguments for ./scf in the script